-In 2006, Suzanne DeLaurentiis Productions independently produced the award winning, 10th & Wolf, a $15 million mafia drama based on the investigations of mob informant Joe Pistone, aka Donnie Brasco.
-Filmed in Pittsburgh, Pennsylvania, the film starred James Marsden, Giovanni Ribisi, Brian Dennehy, Val Kilmer, Lesley Ann Warren, Tommy Lee, Piper Perabo, Dash Mihok, and the late Brad Renfro, and Dennis Hopper.
+In 2006, Suzanne DeLaurentiis Productions independently produced the award winning, 10th & Wolf, a multi-million dollar, award winning mafia drama based on the investigations of mob informant, Joe Pistone, aka Donnie Brasco.
+Filmed in Pittsburgh, Pennsylvania, the film starred James Marsden, Giovanni Ribisi, Brian Dennehy, Val Kilmer, Lesley Ann Warren, Tommy Lee, Piper Perabo, Dash Mihok, and the late Brad Renfro and Dennis Hopper.

 Some of her other independent film titles include A Month of Sundays, Shut Up and Kiss Me, Lost Revolution, The Dark Tourist, Black Gold, Area 407, Stone Markers, How Sweet It Is, and Buried Lies.

-Suzanne devotes much of her spare time to veteran charities raising money and awareness.
-She founded the Operation Hollywood program that trains and employs returning veterans for careers in the entertainment business.
+Suzanne devotes much of her time raising awareness for veterans.
 In 2010, Suzanne received a Commendation Metal from the United States military in recognition of her services to veterans.